azekillDIABLO/Minetest_Copy_Report/README.md

 # Minetest_Copy_Report
-In this you can REPORT EVRY ABUSIVE MINETEST COPY! :D Finally some justice in this world!
+In this you can REPORT EVERY ABUSIVE MINETEST COPY! :D Finally some justice in this world!

 ### **First Step:**